corbincargil/corbincargil/README.md

 - 👨‍💻 About me: [corbincargil.com](https://www.corbincargil.com/)

-- 🔭 I’m currently working on Flunece.
-A modern social media management platform for small businesses and influencer.
+- 🔭 When I'm not working at my full-time job as a front-end engineer/PM, I’m working on Flunece.
+A modern social media management platform for small businesses and influencers.

 - 📫 How to reach me: corbin@my-fluence.com